 - 45mm Rotary Cutter.
 Look for a cutter that seams comfortable, is self-retracting and has a locking mechanism for storage.
-My cutter is often on sale at big box stores like Joanns and Hancocks.
-No need to get extra blades just yet.
+My cutter is a great choice.

 - 6 x 24" Quilters Ruler.
-These clear, gridded rulers are designed to be used in conjunction with a rotary cutting mat to make getting cuts square a cinch.
+These clear rulers are designed to be used in conjunction with a rotary cutting mat to make getting cuts square a cinch.
 Start with a ruler that's 6 x 24".
 This is a key size!
 Once you start using it, you'll see why.

 - Rotary Cutting Mat.
 Be sure to buy a "self healing" rotary cutting mat.
 These are usually dark green and are definitely covered with inch grids and angles.
 Bigger is better, but these get quite expensive.
 Also, it should be stored flat so keep that in mind.
-I started with a 12 x 18" mat, which works very well for most projects.
-I can cut everything on it, but I now use a larger mat for long cuts.
+I started with a 12 x 18" mat.
+It was often tricky to work on that small size.
+An 18" x 24" mat is so much better!

 ~Reference the whole series at Stitch Your Life.